VictoriaMetrics/VictoriaMetrics/docs/vmrestore.md

      See https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html
   -skipBackupCompleteCheck
      Whether to skip checking for 'backup complete' file in -src.
 This may be useful for restoring from old backups, which were created without 'backup complete' file
-  -snapshot.tlsCAFile string
-     Optional path to TLS CA file to use for verifying connections to -snapshotCreateURL.
-By default, system CA is used -snapshot.tlsCertFile string
-     Optional path to client-side TLS certificate file to use when connecting to -snapshotCreateURL -snapshot.tlsInsecureSkipVerify
-     Whether to skip tls verification when connecting to -snapshotCreateURL -snapshot.tlsKeyFile string
-     Optional path to client-side TLS certificate key to use when connecting to -snapshotCreateURL -snapshot.tlsServerName string
-     Optional TLS server name to use for connections to -snapshotCreateURL.
-By default, the server name from -snapshotCreateURL is used
   -src string
      Source path with backup on the remote storage.
 Example: gs://bucket/path/to/backup, s3://bucket/path/to/backup, azblob://container/path/to/backup or fs:///path/to/local/backup
   -storageDataPath string
      Destination path where backup must be restored.
 VictoriaMetrics must be stopped when restoring from backup. -storageDataPath dir can be non-empty.
 In this case the contents of -storageDataPath dir is synchronized with -src contents, i.e. it works like 'rsync --delete' (default "victoria-metrics-data")
-  -tls
+  -tls array
-     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
+     Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
-  -tlsCertFile string
+  -tlsCertFile array
-     Path to file with TLS certificate if -tls is set.
+     Path to file with TLS certificate for the corresponding -httpListenAddr if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCipherSuites array
      Optional list of TLS cipher suites for incoming requests over HTTPS if -tls is set.
 See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -tlsKeyFile string
+  -tlsKeyFile array
-     Path to file with TLS key if -tls is set.
+     Path to file with TLS key for the corresponding -httpListenAddr if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -tlsMinVersion string
+  -tlsMinVersion array
-     Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+     Optional minimum TLS version to use for the corresponding -httpListenAddr if -tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -version
      Show VictoriaMetrics version
 ```